lxwise/fx-updater/README.en.md

     - `version` Current application version.
     - `releaseDate` Release date, must follow standard formatting.
     - `licenseVersion` Version of the license.
+    - `officialDownloadAddress` Manual download address/official website address.
+Used as a backup download when automatic download fails.
     - `installationFileInfo` Installation file information; a release version can contain installation files for multiple platforms.
         - `downloadLink`  Download link for the installation file.
         - `fileSize` File size in bytes.